stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 seemed slightly altered in a queer way impossible to describe, while its face had taken on an expression which no one ever saw in a woodchuck before.
 The boys were genuinely frightened, and threw the thing away at once, so that only their grotesque tales of it ever reached the people of the countryside.
-But the shying of the horses near Nahum&rsquo;s house had now become an acknowledged thing, and all the basis for a cycle of whispered legend was fast taking form.
+But the shying of the horses near Nahum's house had now become an acknowledged thing, and all the basis for a cycle of whispered legend was fast taking form.

-  People vowed that the snow melted faster around Nahum&rsquo;s than it did anywhere else, and early in March there was an awed discussion in Potter&rsquo;s general store at Clark&rsquo;s Corners.
-Stephen Rice had driven past Gardner&rsquo;s in the morning, and had noticed the skunk-cabbages coming up through the mud by the woods across the road.
+  People vowed that the snow melted faster around Nahum's than it did anywhere else, and early in March there was an awed discussion in Potter's general store at Clark's Corners.
+Stephen Rice had driven past Gardner's in the morning, and had noticed the skunk-cabbages coming up through the mud by the woods across the road.
 Never were things of such size seen before, and they held strange colours that could not be put into any words.
 Their shapes were monstrous, and the horse had snorted at an odour which struck Stephen as wholly unprecedented.
 That afternoon several persons drove past to see the abnormal growth, and all agreed that plants of that kind ought never to sprout in a healthy world.
-The bad fruit of the fall before was freely mentioned, and it went from mouth to mouth that there was poison in Nahum&rsquo;s ground.
+The bad fruit of the fall before was freely mentioned, and it went from mouth to mouth that there was poison in Nahum's ground.
 Of course it was the meteorite; and remembering how strange the men from the college had found that stone to be, several farmers spoke about the matter to them.